APTrust/dart-docs/docs/developers/plugins/index.md

 [Network Clients](network_clients.md) provide methods for uploading and download via different network protocols.

 [Repo Clients](repo_clients.md) provide communication between DART and the REST APIs of remote repositories.

-[Setup Modules](setup_modules.md) automate pars of the setup and configuration process, and provide one-at-a-time walkthrough questions to help users configure their DART environment.

 The [PluginManager](manager.md) provides methods for discovering and loading installed plugins.